Animal Dreams

 Many cats everywhere

 Multiplied independence.
 Multiple autonomous forces operating simultaneously — each doing its own thing, following its own schedule, answering to no one.
 The dream asks whether the multiplicity feels like richness or overwhelm.
-A life full of things that can't be controlled can be wealth or chaos, depending on your relationship to autonomy.

 What can't be owned in you?